 Patches are designed to improve software and fix bugs.
 While most of the time they do just that, they often introduce new bugs, glitches, or even vulnerabilities.
 On top of that, some patches maybe not suitable for your OS version, or they can mess with the work of other programs on your machine or your network.

 Thus, it is important to understand that patches are not a cure-all, as software marketing teams are trying to make us believe.
 Patches can be a great thing, but they also can bring their own problems.
-What you certainly don’t want, is to have those problems introduced into your system without even knowing about it.
+What you certainly don’t want, is to have those problems introduced into your system without even knowing about them.
 Many system admins, and particularly those working at Microsoft have already stepped on this rake, so we can learn from their mistake.

 So, do update software regularly, but make sure to test every patch before you install it on important machines.
 If you can’t test the patch, make sure that you can cancel its installation.
 What’s more, cloud storage is getting cheaper every day and you can configure automatic backup and data synchronization between your PC and your account.
 Also, do not forget about additional local backups.
 Your data is valuable, keep it safe.